All Products

 2. Confirm the order.

-After you complete the system settings, you can click Confirm Order in the lower right corner.
-The system will configure the instance according to your configuration and display the price.
-After payment, you will be prompted that the payment is successful and can jump to the ENS console.
+After you complete the system settings, click Confirm Order in the lower-right corner.
+The system configures the instance based on your configuration and displays the price.
+After the payment is made, the page jumps to the ENS console.

-You can also create an instance using the OpenAPI method.
-You can quickly use OpenAPI to create an instance in the Alibaba Cloud Developer Portal.
+You can also call an operation to create an instance in OpenAPI Portal.

 {